Who We Are

 The Writing Center provides a broad range of writing instruction and editing services for students at Walden University, including writing assistance for undergraduates, graduate students, and doctoral capstone writers.
 The Writing Center includes the Office of Writing Instruction and the Office of Academic Editing, with writing professionals in each office who specialize in helping students at various stages of their Walden education.

 The Writing Center also offers support for faculty to guide their students' writing.
-The Writing Center is part of Walden University's Center for Academic Excellence, which provides many other services and resources to support student learning.
+The Writing Center is part of Walden University's Office of Academic Support, which provides many other services and resources to support student learning.

 The contents of this website were created by Writing Center's professional staff, except where noted.
 The webinar recordings, modules, blog posts, podcasts, and other multimedia instructional content, which are housed on various platforms and linked on this website, were also created by the Writing Center's staff.
 All of this content is copyrighted by Walden University.
 The informational and instructional resources are made available online under a Creative Commons Attribution 4.0 International License.

 Please feel free to use, reuse, copy, and distribute the instructional content on our pages!
 We ask that you simply include a statement acknowledging us as the creators of the content and link to the Creative Commons license.
 Sample statement: